-8. You shall not disclose any security information to any third party, or use the same for any purpose connected with the improper use of the network including accessing or attempting to access other parts of the services for which you do not have access rights.
+7. You shall not disclose any security information to any third party, or use the same for any purpose connected with the improper use of the network including accessing or attempting to access other parts of the services for which You do not have access rights.

-10. If you share access with others (for example, your flatmates) any downloads they make will be counted as Your use and count towards any monthly download allowance or excessive usage.
+(a) If You share access with others (for example, Your flatmates) any downloads they make will be counted as Your use and count towards any monthly download allowance or excessive usage.

 Usage by anyone else

-11. You are responsible for all use of the Services through your account and for any breach of this Policy whether an unacceptable use occurs or is attempted, whether you knew or should have known about it, whether or not you carried out or attempted the unacceptable use alone, contributed to or acted with others or allowed any unacceptable use to occur by omission.
-You agree that we are not responsible for any of your activities in using the network.
+9. You are responsible for all use of the Services through Your account and for any breach of this Policy whether an unacceptable use occurs or is attempted, whether You knew or should have known about it, whether or not You carried out or attempted the unacceptable use alone, contributed to or acted with others or allowed any unacceptable use to occur by omission.
+You agree that We are not responsible for any of Your activities in using the network.

-12. It’s your responsibility to determine whether any of the content accessed via the Services is appropriate for children or anyone else in your household or office to view or use.
+10. It’s Your responsibility to determine whether any of the content accessed via the Services is appropriate for children or anyone else in Your household or office to view or use.

 Excessive network or VoIP usage